16 Pros and Cons of Being a Digital Nomad

 The Pros of Being a Digital Nomad

-Being able to travel is the main reason and biggest advantage of the digital nomad lifestyle.
+The biggest pro of being a digital nomad is being able to travel while living and working abroad.
+This is the main reason and biggest advantage of the digital nomad lifestyle.
 That is being able to travel when you want, where you want and for however long you want.
 Being a digital nomad provides you with the greatest flexibility for your travel plans.
 If you want to base yourself somewhere for a few weeks or months, you can.
 Or you might prefer to move to a new place every few weeks.
 Well that is fine too!
 As a digital nomad, you are in control of your travel and can travel as much as you like.
+On saying that, you are restricted by the visa requirements of the country you want to live, work and play abroad in.
+Most stay in a country on a 90 day tourist visa before moving on.

-Combining the above two, freedom was hands down the biggest factor of me becoming a digital nomad.
-I had the freedom to work when I wanted and from wherever I wanted.
+Combining the above two with freedom to live where you want were hands down the biggest factors for me becoming a digital nomad.
+I had the freedom to live in different countries and the freedom to work when I wanted and from wherever I wanted.
 My schedule was my own and being able to work when and where I wanted meant I did.
 So far, I have lived in 4 different countries and counting.
 Many countries are now introducing a digital nomad visa.

 Going on a 2-week holiday is great, however, being able to immerse yourself in another culture for 6 months is even better.
 You will experience more of the local culture, discover the cuisine and learn how the locals live.
 Seeing how other people live is great for your own personal growth.
 Trying new foods, travelling on local transport, meeting new people and dealing with daily life in another country is wonderful to help you grow personally.
 And in most cases you don’t know this is happening until one day you are faced with a situation that you face in a different way to once you might have.
 You discover you are more aware of life and have become a knowledgeable and well-rounded and open-minded person.